-- 1-2 tbsp milk or half and half
+- 1-2 tablespoon milk or half and half

-- 1 tsp vanilla extract you can use mint extract, too, if you'd rather
+- 1 teaspoon vanilla extract you can use mint extract, too, if you'd rather

 - In large mixing bowl, beat butter until fluffy.
 Add three cups sugar, cocoa powder, 1 tablespoon milk, and vanilla extract.